noah1510/libtrainsim/docs/track_definition.md

 This is either the filepath of a train properties file or it is an object which contains the data in the correct [format](@ref train_properties_format).
 The filepath is relative to the track file.

+#### videoFile

+This is the filepath to the video relative to the track file.

 ### formatVersion